paocela/f123dashboard/.github/instructions/project.instructions.md

 - Place new services in `src/app/service/`.
 - Use strict typing and follow the existing TypeScript conventions.
 - Use CoreUI components and directives where possible (see imports in existing components).
+- Use `CoreUI` and project-specific SCSS variables and mixins.
 - Use `standalone: true` in all new components.
 - Use `ChangeDetectionStrategy.OnPush` for performance in components that do not require default change detection.
 - Use Angular CLI commands for scaffolding (e.g., `ng generate component`, `ng generate service`).